thorn-lab/haruspex/README.md

 ### Installation

-1. Install docker as described in the [official documentation](https://docs.docker.com/install/) by either using your systems package manager or compiling it from source.
+1. Install Docker as described in the [official documentation](https://docs.docker.com/install/) by either using your systems package manager or by compiling it from source.

 2. Start the docker service.
    * `sudo systemctl start docker`

-3. (OPTIONAL) Install [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) for Nvidia GPU support (requires CUDA).
+3. (OPTIONAL) If needed, install [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) for Nvidia GPU support (requires CUDA).

 4. Download repository.
    * `git clone https://gitlab.com/phimos/haruspex`
    * `cd haruspex`

-5. Build the docker container.
+5. Build the Docker container.
-   Remember that you **must** be root or use sudo if you are not a member of the docker group.
+   Remember that you **must** be root or use sudo if you are not a member of the Docker group.
    (You can become a member of the docker group using `sudo usermod -a -G docker exampleUser`.)
    * CPU: `docker build -t haruspex --network=host . -f docker/Dockerfile`
    * GPU: `docker build -t haruspex --network=host . -f docker/Dockerfile_gpu`
    * **Remember the container ID**

-6. Test the docker container.
+6. Test the Docker container.
    * CPU: `docker run haruspex:latest --help`
    * GPU: `nvidia-docker run haruspex:latest --help`

 ### Predicting Maps

-Please note that depending on the source MRC file the prediction can be highly memory intensive.
+Please note that depending on the input MRC file, the prediction can be highly memory-intensive.

-1. Create a volume folder for docker; it will serve as the exchange point of input and output data.
+1. Create a volume folder for Docker; it will serve as the exchange point of input and output data.
 Copy the source MRC file.
    * `mkdir exchange`
    * `cp relion_filtered.mrc.gz exchange/relion_filtered.mrc.gz`